- RCPCH response to COVID-19 - modified assessments table

 Safeguarding Case Based Discussion (SCBD)

-For 2022/23, the minimum required SCBDs is two in level 1, one in level 2 and two in level 3.
+For 2022-23, the minimum required SCBDs is two in level 1, one in level 2 and two in level 3.
 We recommend at least one per training grade given the importance of safeguarding in paediatrics.
-Things will change with the launch of Progress+ in summer 2023.
+(This changes under Progress+, and we will provide the new assessments table soon.)

 Safeguarding CBD assessments primarily link to the following curriculum domains: